US joins EU sanctions on Russia in show of unity

 "We share the EU's concerns regarding Russia's deepening authoritarianism and welcome the EU's determination to impose sanctions on Russia under its new global human rights authorities," secretary of state Anthony Blinken said.

-"We join the EU in condemning Alexei Navalny's poisoning as well as his arrest and imprisonment by the Russian government," US treasury secretary added.
+"We join the EU in condemning Alexei Navalny's poisoning as well as his arrest and imprisonment by the Russian government," US treasury secretary Janet Yellen added.

 Russia's behaviour had violated "all norms of civilised conduct," White House spokeswoman Jen Psaki also said.